penryoa/Website/src/assets/themes/README.md

 Todo:

 - Allow icons to change with themes
-- Automate steps 1-3 as listed above from a config file with just the theme name and 5 main colors
+- Finalize a theme generator (automate steps 1-3 as listed above from a config file with just the theme name and 5 main colors)
-- Finalize a theme generator

 Done: